ravendb/docs/version_2/docs/samples/raven-tests/createRavenTests.markdown

 # Create Raven Test with RavenTestBase
-In case you see an issue with RavenDB and you can to report it, the bast way is to create a failing test and send it to us so we could look into it and fix it as fast as possiable.
+In case you see an issue with RavenDB and you can to report it, the bast way is to create a failing test and send it to us so we could look into it and fix it as fast as possible.

 ## How to Create a Failing Test
 1) Create a new Console Application